MDBox/raspberry-srt-live-stream/README.md

 This tiny camera packs a punch in compute power.
 But the main reason for this project is the onboard h265 video encoder.
-Without the onboard encoder you would need to the Pi to encode the video stream in h264 which will drain battery life use a higher bitrate.
+Without the onboard encoder you would need to the Pi to encode the video stream in h264 which will drain battery and use a higher bitrate.

 ## Set up the Pi